8000 Patterson Ranch Road

 All trails are open.
 We ask that all vehicle drivers and bicyclists stay alert for basking gopher snakes and king snakes while driving on the roads.
 Also beware of slow-moving alligator lizards and new ducklings and goslings.
 Give them the time they need to cross the roadway.Grazing Update

-Late rains have kept the North Marsh and Main Marsh areas full of water and the South Marsh is doing well, too.
+The North Marsh, Main Marsh and the South Marsh are dry or with little water.
 We ask that park users refrain from leaving the trails and entering any marsh area.
 Wet or dry, the marshes are a viable and complicated habitat for many invertebrates, as well as birds, turtles, and fish.
 Entering and walking in a marsh area can cause more damage than one might think possible.Wildlife Update

 Every season brings something new to Coyote Hills and winter is the time for ducks!
-Winter rains have filled the marsh and the vibrant habitat provides much needed food and rest for these intrepid birds before they resume their migration to spring nesting grounds.
+Despite the lack of winter rains and dry marshes we continue to have a vibrant habitat that provides much needed food and rest for these intrepid birds before they resume their migration to spring nesting grounds.

-Even though the temperatures are cool, the garden still abounds with active bird life and provides lots of entertainment for those who love observing animal behavior.
+With the unusually warm and dry winter the garden abounds with active bird life and provides lots of entertainment for those who love observing animal behavior.
 The garden is open Wednesday through Sunday, from 10am-4pm.
 Stop by and get to know some feathered friends!

 Have a great Winter.